eduardo20calvo/Crypto_Investments_Analysis/README.md

 Using the K-Value, the K-means model was initialized, fitted with the original data and predicted the clusters for grouping the cryptocurrencies by using the original data.

-An scatter hvplot was then created to visualize the segmentation of the cryptocurrencies from the original data into clusters.
+A scatter hvplot was then created to visualize the segmentation of the cryptocurrencies from the original data into clusters.

 Wondering how the results would differ using the PCA method to reduce the features of the original data, a PCA model was created.